-One of the best credit cards for dental work is the Wells Fargo Platinum Visa.
-It gives you a 0% APR on purchases for 18 months.
+One of the best credit cards for dental work is the Wells Fargo Platinum card.
+It gives you a 0% intro APR on purchases for 18 months (16.49% - 24.49% Variable regular APR).
 That’s a long time to finance costly medical procedures like dental work.
-Plus, the card won’t charge you an annual fee.
+Plus, the card has a $0 annual fee.
 You do need to have good credit in order to get it, though.

-Here are the best credit cards for dental work:
+Here are some of the best credit cards for dental work:

-Capital One Venture: 50,000 mile bonus for spending $3,000 in the first 3 months, worth $500 in travel.
+Capital One Venture Rewards Credit Card: 60,000 miles for spending $3,000 in the first 3 months.
 Expensive dental work could easily help you earn a free vacation, and thinking about that could make the procedure more bearable.
-2 miles per $1 spent on purchases (10 at hotels.com/venture). $95 annual fee ($0 the first year).
+2 miles per $1 spent on purchases. $95 annual fee.
 Good credit required.

-CareCredit credit card: No rewards.
+CareCredit Credit Card: No rewards.
 0% APR (deferred interest) on purchases of $200+ for 6, 12, 18 or 24 months (depending on the type of purchase and location).
 26.99% regular APR.
-No annual fee.
-Fair credit required.
+Annual fee: None.
+Faircredit required.
 You can only use this card for medical expenses.